zeke-xie/adaptive-inertia-adai/README.md

 # Citing

-If you use Adai or other Adai variants in your work, please cite [Adai: Separating the Effects of Adaptive Learning Rate and Momentum Inertia](https://arxiv.org/abs/2006.15815).
+If you use Adai or other Adai variants in your work, please cite [Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum](https://arxiv.org/abs/2006.15815).

 ```
-@article{xie2020adai,
+@inproceedings{xie2022adaptive,
-  title={Adai: Separating the Effects of Adaptive Learning Rate and Momentum Inertia},
+  title={Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum},
   author={Xie, Zeke and Wang, Xinrui and Zhang, Huishuai and Sato, Issei and Sugiyama, Masashi},
-  journal={arXiv preprint arXiv:2006.15815},
+  booktitle={International Conference on Machine Learning},
-  year={2020}
+  year={2022}
 }
 ```